Surgical Treatment Options

 This technique has become very popular amongst clients who prefer to keep their hair very short.
 However, there are many disadvantages to using this technique.
 Due to blind site incisions made in the donor area, there may be collateral damage to the existing donor hair.
 This could cause damage to the donor site and also the hair follicles being extracted, thereby resulting in poor growth and limiting the donor hair available for future use.
 Since hair loss is progressive, if a client is young and will continue to lose hair, is a patient with curly hair, a patient with more advanced hair loss or a patient with limited donor hair, this technique is not recommended.
 Other disadvantages for this technique include longer time for donor harvesting, higher expense, donor area shaving, multiple white spots in the donor area after surgery, and exposed donor area immediately following the surgery.
 At the time of your consultation, Dr. Meshkin will examine and test the donor area to see if you are a good candidate for the Follicular Unit Extraction procedure.

 The Trichophytic closure of the wound is the most advanced closure technique that will yield the best result.
 It is used to close the wound while performing the strip method.
 Strip harvesting is the most common technique used to remove the hair follicles from the donor site.
 A single or double bladed scalpel is used to remove a strip of hair bearing tissue.
 The incision should be made very carefully to assure that the follicles are removed intact.
 Following removal of the donor strip, the upper or lower edges of the wound is trimmed approximately 1mm, then double layered suturing is used to close the wound.
 While suturing the last layer, the hair is allowed to come through the line.
-This technique is called Trichophytic closure, which allows for the most yield of donor hair and also makes the scar line virtually invisible after healing.
+Dr. Meshkin uses Trichophytic closure which allows for the most yield of donor hair and also makes the scar line virtually invisible after healing.
+For clients who are young, have limited donor hair, curly hair or very densely packed hair, this method is the most efficient.
 While it is the best method, it requires more surgical skill and attention to be performed properly.
 If a clinic is not set up for more advanced surgical procedure, this technique is usually not offered or performed.